Kuntara Pukthuanthong

 Contrary to popular opinion, average Tobin’s q is a better indicator of future growth opportunities than marginal Tobin’s q.
 We derive a curious relation between average and marginal q: the more profitable a new investment opportunity, the smaller will be the increase in average q when the opportunity is undertaken.
 Average q is inversely related to the cost of equity capital, so it represents an inverse measure of risk.
 The closely- related book/market ratio is also a measure of risk in the cross-section.

-Are stock market anomalies anomalous after all with George Chalamandaris, and Nikolaos Topaloglou
+Are Stock Market Anomalies Anomalous After All? with George Chalamandaris, and Nikolaos Topaloglou

 • World Finance Conference 2021